All content in the Monthly Policy Review is based on independent and original research

 Keep abreast of the political, economic- and social developments of Sweden

 Tailored for an international audience - understand the complexities and subtleties of Sweden

-The Monthly Policy Review is an independent research publication catering to a global audience that wishes to keep abreast of political, economic- and social affairs of Sweden.
-The review provides insight into the big issues affecting Sweden and is designed as a resource to understand the complexities and subtleties of the country.
+The Monthly Policy Review is an independent research publication catering to a global audience that wishes to keep abreast of issues that shape the political- and economic climate in Sweden.

 Diplomats tell us that they base their reports to home-capitals on our analysis, helping them to be efficient at getting the job done and foreign executives say it gives them a better understanding of the country they are operating in.

-"We base our political reporting on the Monthly Policy Review.
+"We base our reporting back to the capital on the Monthly Policy Review.
 It would be unthinkable for us to give it up."

 ”The reports have a nice blend of analytical articles on domestic politics, economy and foreign policy.”